The Mars Apparition of 2021-2023

 Mars Meridian Transit Altitudes,

 Mars' meridian transit altitude (as seen from any given point on Earth) varies as the planet drifts Eastwards through the zodiac from one opposition to the next.
-The meridian transit altitude at which an observer sees a planet is determined not only by the constellation in which the planet is positioned at the time, but also by the observer's latitude.
+The altitude at which an observer sees a planet at meridian transit is determined not only by the constellation in which the planet is positioned at the time, but also by the observer's latitude.
 As a result, certain apparitions are more favourable to observers in one hemisphere than to observers in the opposite hemisphere.

 The varying transit altitude of Mars at each opposition is not the only factor which affects the ability to see the planet's surface details through telescopes; there is also the question of its hugely varying apparent size as seen from the Earth.
 This is the result of the planet's eccentric orbit, which brings it closer to the Earth at some oppositions than at others.
 For more details, see the Mars oppositions 2012-2027 page.

 Copyright Martin J Powell November 2021